Explore the Pantone® Colors of the Year

 Polarized lenses can offer a crisp view because they filter out reflected light.
 Regular sunglass lenses reduce the amount of bright light that gets into your eyes, but offer no protection from the way light bounces around and causes annoying glare.

-If you spend a lot of time outdoors: boating, fishing, skiing, golfing or playing other outdoor sports, then polarized lenses can be a game-changer for the way you play.
+If you spend a lot of time outdoors: boating, fishing or playing outdoor sports, then polarized lenses can be a game-changer for the way you play.
 The lenses reduce the glare reflecting off the water or snow and help you still see things ahead of you crisp and clear even if you have to tee off facing into the bright sunshine.

 If you spend the day behind the wheel of a car or truck, polarized lenses should be a must-have in your sunglasses.
 Polarized lenses can reduce the glare from the road itself or the light reflected as glare off of your truck or car.
 Polarized sunglasses offer crisp, clear vision without tiring out your eyes, which is vital for anyone who spends the day driving.
 (Drivers may also like Transitions® Drivewear lenses which combine polarized lenses technology with Transitions Lenses—lenses that change from clear to dark depending on the amount of light outside.)